Detecting Tropical Cyclone from the basic overview of life cycle of Extremely Severe Cyclonic Storm, Tauktae: Introduction

+Tropical cyclones (TCs) not only bring violent weather but also wreak havoc along coastal regions, causing storm surges, flooding, strong winds, heavy rainfall, thunderstorms, and lightning.
+These destructive conditions lead to significant economic losses and loss of life worldwide each year.
+Accurate prediction of TC formation is crucial to mitigate these losses and enable effective preventive measures.
+The term ``Cyclone" is commonly used to refer to a cyclonic system with winds equal to or exceeding 34 knots (62 km/h), as defined by the World Meteorological Organization (WMO) \cite{bib32}.
+Tropical storms are defined based on maximum sustained wind speed (MSW), although the naming conventions may differ across regions.

+In the East Arabian Sea and adjacent Lakshadweep area, an extremely strong cyclonic storm called ESCS, TAUKTAE formed, making landfall near latitude 20.8°N and longitude 71.1°E, northeast of Diu with wind speeds of 160-170 km/h and gusts up to 185 km/h.
+ESCS, TAUKTAE rapidly intensified from 65 knots on May 16th to 100 knots on May 17th over the sea.
+It significantly affected marine life and activities.
+In the northern Indian Ocean, it was the first cyclonic storm of 2021, and since 1961, it was the most intense cyclone recorded in the satellite era, surpassing the intensity of the Kandla cyclone in 1998.

-It is essential to detect and predict maximum intensity over the ocean for accurate early warning and early response to TCs, especially when looking at the basin's smaller size and the socioeconomic vulnerability of the region.
-Satellites are connected with computing device to detect and predict the intensity of the weather events.
-The numerical weather prediction models \cite{bib22,bib23} and dynamical-statistical models \cite{bib24}, and the operational forecasts \cite{bib25,bib26}, continue to face challenges when it comes to predicting the intensity of TCs.
-It is also less successful at predicting rapid intensification \cite{bib27}.
+Detecting and predicting the maximum intensity of TCs over the ocean is crucial for providing accurate early warnings and enabling prompt responses, especially considering the smaller size of the basin and the socioeconomic vulnerability of the region.
+Satellites, in conjunction with computing devices, play a crucial role in detecting and predicting the intensity of these weather events.
+However, numerical weather prediction models \cite{bib22,bib23}, dynamical-statistical models \cite{bib24}, and operational forecasts \cite{bib25,bib26} still face challenges in accurately predicting TC intensity, particularly rapid intensification \cite{bib27}.

-Through the use of satellite data (INSAT-3D and Microwave images) by conducting this study, we seek to identify the different types of technical characteristics of ESCS.
-Due to the eye pattern of the TC, our primary objective is to determine how TC, TAUKTAE eye characteristics relate to the storm intensity.
-Also, different methods were used to calculate TC intensity and compare them to the best track results.
-In the Arabian sea, only a few studies have investigated the relationship between certain eye features and TC intensification.
-In the Dvorak method \cite{bib4,bib5}, satellite imagery is used to determine the intensity of the TC based on eye's position and associated characteristics.
-There is no standard measure to estimate how well-formed or ragged the TC eye should be; in general, the sharper the TC eye, the greater the intensity the TC.
+This study aims to identify various technical characteristics of ESCS by utilizing satellite data from INSAT-3D and microwave images.
+Focusing on the eye pattern of the TC, the primary objective is to examine the relationship between TC, Tauktae eye characteristics and storm intensity.
+Additionally, different methods were employed to calculate TC intensity and compare them with the best track results.
+Only a few studies have explored the relationship between specific eye features and TC intensification in the Arabian Sea.
+The Dvorak method \cite{bib4,bib5} utilizes satellite imagery to estimate TC intensity based on the position and associated characteristics of the eye.
+Although there is no standardized measure to gauge the well-formedness or raggedness of TC eyes, generally, a sharper eye indicates higher TC intensity.